florenceltf/etched/content/selected-works/shaftesbury-townhouses.md

   The front garden becomes a key focus—as though it’s playing the role the backyard usually would, with its generous sense of space.

-  Maximising individual gardens, landscape design draws on verticality—with _Parthonicissus_ combining with the high timber pergolas, to create a composition with new and existing trees.
+  Maximising individual gardens, landscape design draws on verticality—with _Parthenocissus_ combining with the high timber pergolas, to create a composition with new and existing trees.
 gallery:
 - template: portrait-image
   alt: Alt text